richfitz/remake/README.md

 # [       ] all
 ```

-The "BUILD: next to each target indicates that it is being run (which may take some time for a complicated step) and after the pipe a call is printed that indicates what is happening (this is a small white lie).
+The "`BUILD`": next to each target indicates that it is being run (which may take some time for a complicated step) and after the pipe a call is printed that indicates what is happening (this is a small white lie).

 Rerunning maker: